SYSU-Jmiao/university/README.md

-# fft-parallella
-A parrallella accelerated FFT  lib
+# University - Master of engineering